greymd/tmux-xpanes/README.md

 #### Suppress input synchronization

 To disable the synchronization of keyboard input within panes, use `-d` (or `--desync`)  option.
 The input is applied to only one of them.
-Set `tmux synchronized-pane` `on` in order to re-enable synchronization.
+Set `tmux synchronized-pane` `on` to re-enable synchronization.

 ```
 $ xpanes -d 1 2 3 4